centreformicrosimulation/SimPaths/README.md

 We are committed to maintaining transparency and open-source principles in this project.
 All the code, documentation, and resources related to our project are available on GitHub for you to explore, use, and contribute to.

-However, please note that the data used by this project is not freely shareable.
+The data used by this project is not freely shareable.
 If you are interested in accessing the data necessary to run the simulation, get in touch with the repository maintainers for further instructions.

+However, please note that _training_ data is provided.
+It allows the simulation to be run and developed, but results obtained on the basis of the training dataset should not be interpreted, except for the purpose of training and development.

 **How to Request Access to Data:**